 Joy is really going the extra mile when it comes to renting her car out.
 She loves meeting her neighbours; wants to help people who are stuck without wheels (as she was for many years) – and appreciates having some extra cash coming in.

-But you don’t need to put this much effort in to start making money from your car!
+But you don’t need to put this much effort in to start making money from your car and!
 Most owners who rent their car out spend less than an hour a month managing it.

 Does your car sit unused for a big part of each day?
-Earn money, connect with your local community and help reduce car numbers by renting it out when you’re not using it.
+Cut your car costs, connect with your local community and help reduce car numbers by renting it out when you’re not using it.